AJason36/if3210-2024-android-ath/README.md

 # BondoMan

-BondoMan is an **Android Based Application** for _money management_ built using Kotlin, RoomDB, and Hilt Dependency Injection.
+BondoMan is an **Android Based Application** for _money management_ built using Kotlin, RoomDB, CameraX, AnyChart and Hilt Dependency Injection.
 This application is built to fulfill Tugas Besar Android for Platform Based Development IF3210 2023/2024.
 This app's minimum SDK version is Android API Level 29, with compile target Android API Level 34.

 ## Features